chadsparrow/lgs_team_builder/README.md

   - GEOCODER_PROVIDER=`obtain geocoder API key and insert provider name here (ie. mapquest)`
   - GEOCODER_API_KEY=`insert GEOCODER API KEY from above provider here`
   - TIMEZONEDB_KEY=`obtain API from timezonedb.com and insert here`

-- Make a copy of the `.env.development` file in the root folder and title it `.env` so that the docker compose file will be able to use the MONGO_INITDB_ROOT_PORT & PORT variables you set

   - _\* request API keys from Chad Sparrow [csparrow@sugoi.com](mailto:csparrow@sugoi.com) if needed_